Residential Solar FAQs

 Yes, but going fully off-grid requires solar panels, batteries, and a generator.
 Most Ohio homeowners opt for grid-tied systems with backup storage, which offer resilience and better economics.
 Kokosing Solar can’t take you off grid but we can help you understand why a grid-tied system may make more sense.

 Yes.
-In addition to the federal ITC, manufacturers may qualify for Energy Community bonuses, accelerated depreciation, and SRECs in some areas.
+Manufacturers may qualify for accelerated depreciation, and SRECs in some areas.
 We’ve helped multiple manufacturers structure high-ROI solar investments.

 Ohio businesses can explore cash purchase, solar loans, and PPAs.
 We help evaluate ROI, depreciation, and incentive stacking to determine the best structure for your business or organization.
 Then, we can help connect you with the appropriate financing partners.